-When you declare a variable for a value of a primitive data type, an address is assigned which must hold a value of the primitive type (int, etc.)
+When you declare a variable for a values of a primitive data type, an address is assigned which can hold a value of the primitive type (int, etc.)

 When you declare a variable for objects, a box is assigned which can hold a reference to an instance of that type.
 No object/instance is created.
+An object/instance can only be create object/instance is created.
 An object/instance can only be created by new.

-All non-primitive data objects are created (directly or indirectly) by executing new.
+All non-primitive data objects are created (directly or indirectly) by executing the new.